-Confectionary contracting in 2010 was available early in the season but no further acres are being offered at this time.
+Contracting in 2012 was available early in the season at record high prices on some contracts but only limited acres are being offered at this time.
 Split pricing is for seed size above and below those seeds that are retained or pass through a screen of 20/64".
-In the near future producers can anticipate an expanded selection of Clearfield confectionary hybrids including short stature hybrids.

-Red River Commodities (Lubbock, TX, 800.763.9740, larrym@redriv.com).
-Early 2010 price ~\$25/15 per cwt.
+Some contracts now include a choice of a Clearfield confectionary hybrid.

+- Red River Commodities.
+Lubbock, TX, (800) 763-9740, larrym@redriv.com Early 2012 price through January was~\$36/23 per cwt., but later prices dropped then contracts were full.
+Currently no contracts are available, thought this may change toward the end of June.
 Normally, allow at least 4-5% for trash.
-Current delivery points include Lubbock, Petersburg, Allmon (Floyd Co.), Hale Center, Plainview, with possible delivery also available at Muleshoe and Bushland.

-SunOpta (Goodland, KS, 800.742.9259, mike.bretz@sunopta.com).
-On-farm bids may differ from delivery if producer has his own storage.
-Otherwise delivery to Amherst Grain in Lamb Co., 806.246.3513; or Goodland, KS.
-Allow at least 4-5% for trash.
-Some contract acres allow use of Seeds2000's 'Jaguar,' which is a Clearfield hybrid.
+Current delivery points include Lubbock, Petersburg, Allmon (Floyd Co.), Hale Center, Plainview, with possible delivery also available at Muleshoe and Bushland. - SunOpta.
+Goodland, KS, (800) 742-9259, mike.bretz@sunopta.com Limited if any buying for 2012 due to carryover stocks.
+However, on-farm bids may differ from delivery if a producer has his own storage.
+Call for local delivery option otherwise anticipate Goodland, KS.
+Allow at least 4-5% for trash. - Erker Grain/Erker Trading Company.
+Ft.
+Morgan, CO, (800) 809-4463, nerker@ekertrading.com Has limited contracts for confectionary in the Texas High Plains, with delivery possible to Olton.